 - Accurate and FirstRate Software tools, developed under the Nationwide House Energy Rating Scheme (NatHERS), estimate your home’s future demands for heating and cooling.
 They’re typically used to estimate building energy efficiency against the Building Code requirements.

-- Moreland Energy Foundation is a not-for-profit organisation dedicated to sustainable energy, providing information and advice to households and businesses.
+- Australian Energy Foundation is a national organisation dedicated to sustainable energy, providing information and advice to households and businesses.

 - NABERS rates the operational impact of non-residential buildings on the environment.

 - NatHERS enables skilled professionals using computer modelling programs to assess and improve the quality of a home design and achieve building approvals.

 - STORM is a tool to assess whether you’ve achieved best practice water quality objectives on your site.

 - Tankulator is free tool that helps you calculate what size rainwater tank best suits your needs.

 - Green Star includes the building rating tools from the Green Building Council of Australia.
 These are typically used for larger building developments.